omondisteven/M-Poster/README.md

 4. Submit a pull request with your changes
 5. In your PR description, include:
-   - Why this business type would benefit from send.ke
+   - Why this business type would benefit from m-poster
    - Any specific sizing considerations for this business

 We especially welcome templates for small, one-person businesses in the informal sector!